 Which, as anyone will readily tell you, is a pretty dumb thing to do, because it doesn’t allow you the opportunity to exercise a bunch of neurons that are idly sitting by as the “office” ones keep firing one after another in endless monotony.
 So I’m looking at getting a new hobby of sorts - and, for a change, one where the computer isn’t the end per se, but only a means to organize stuff (if it is to be used at all).

-Besides and (both language and culture, which are recurring interests of mine and always come to mind as things I can demonstrably learn in a slow but sure way over several thinly sliced doses of free time), I’m looking at complementing my reading list of management and titles with some History (preferably History of Economics, late XXth century), and, of all things, pure (it’s bad for my social skills, I know, but I used to pick up Calculus and treat it like one of those puzzle books, and only last week I found I’d misplaced my copy).
+Besides Mandarin and Japanese (both language and culture, which are recurring interests of mine and always come to mind as things I can demonstrably learn in a slow but sure way over several thinly sliced doses of free time), I’m looking at complementing my reading list of management and Marketing titles with some History (preferably History of Economics, late XXth century), and, of all things, pure Mathematics (it’s bad for my social skills, I know, but I used to pick up Calculus and treat it like one of those puzzle books, and only last week I found I’d misplaced my copy).

 Anyway, I’m looking for suggestions.
 I’ve always had more than a passing interest in Humanities and social studies, although I can’t see myself wolfing down Sociology tomes (at this point, I’d rather throw them at a couple of people as a form of applied research into social dynamics).